radams78/Rogomatic/README.md

 * Scala - Following the Pragmatic Programmers' advice that every new project should use one unfamiliar technology, I am using this project to teach myself Scala.
 The system is written in Scala 3.1.0

+* Jediterm - The library JediTerm (https://github.com/JetBrains/jediterm) is used to interpret the output from Rogue.
+This is used under the GNU Lesser Public License v3, see lgpl-3.0.txt

 #### How to Play Rogue

 If you want to play Rogue yourself and you have a Linux system, it is in the bsdgames-nonfree package.
 Or you can play it online here: https://www.myabandonware.com/game/rogue-4n/play-4n